 What sounds like some sort of miracle of complex technology is actually data-driven and fairly straight-forward.
 It begins with geolocation and basic profile information.
-Then we can look at behavior on a site — how visitors are navigating through it and what actions they’re taking along the way (when do they share content? what did they do or see just before they left the site?).
-Finally, we can tap into third-party data stores that are tracking user’s actions across multiple sites and apps, so we can further fine-tune the experience to meet the user’s needs.
+Then we can look at behavior on a site.
+How are visitors navigating through it?
+What actions are they taking along the way?
+When do they share content?
+What did they see or do just before leaving the site?
+Finally, we can tap into third-party data stores that track users’ actions across multiple sites and apps, so we can further fine-tune the experience to meet their needs.
 Personalization has become a powerful tool not only for enhancing user experience, but also for more targeted, effective marketing.

-And it has the potential to really freak people out and bring a brand some bad publicity as well.
-The key to doing personalization right is to understand how it works, who’s doing it now and how, and to ensure that you’re as transparent as possible when rolling out a personalization strategy.
+But it has the potential to freak people out and bring your brand bad publicity as well.
+The key to doing personalization right is understanding how it works and how others are doing it and ensuring as much transparency as possible when rolling out a personalization strategy.

 Personalization is here and it’s not going anywhere

 Whether people like it or not, personalization is happening now, and it has been for quite a while.
-Google has been doing predictive search and making search suggestions for years now.
-The company has also been feeding up ads based on key words in Gmail emails, and based on user behavior across the Internet.
-Google relies on over 200 data points it collects about each user to personalize search results.
-Facebook similarly suggests content and friends based on your activity elsewhere on the Internet as well as various other indicators, such as your Facebook likes, your age, gender, location, and your ‘ideological fragmentation’ (e.g. your friends’ political leanings, pages they like, and so forth).
+Google has been doing predictive search and making search suggestions for years.
+The company also feeds ads based on email keywords in Gmail and on user behavior across the Internet.
+Google relies on over 200 data points collected from each user to personalize search results.
+Facebook similarly suggests content and friends based on your activity elsewhere on the Internet and other indicators, such as your Facebook likes, your age, gender, location, and your ‘ideological fragmentation’ (e.g. your friends’ political leanings, pages they like, etc.).
 Netflix recommends movies or shows to users based on what they’ve watched in the past, what they’ve rated, and what’s popular in their city.
-Twitter recommends people to follow based on the accounts you’re already following and on your interests, as determined by your activity on Twitter.
+Twitter recommends people to follow based on accounts you already follow and on your interests, as determined by your activity on Twitter.